pohy/niwa/README.md

 ## Questions
 - Does destroying plevel give something to the player?
-  - Maybe gives him a sazenička?
+  - Maybe gives them a sazenička? -> Yes, to bedýnka
+  - Maybe gives them a speed boost
 - How many flowers can the player spawn?

 ## TODO
-- Player movement
 - Game progression
   - Initial, only sazeničky
   - Konev comes into action